gasflux/gasflux/README.md

 ### The config file

-The default config.yaml is located in the package source.
-It can be generated in the current directory or optionally a supplied directory using `gasflux generate-config <path>`.
+The default gasflux_config.yaml is located in the package source.
+It can be generated in a supplied directory using `gasflux generate-config <path>`.
 In this case it should be supplied to the `process` command each time.

 Through it, variables can be passed to the [scikit-gstat](https://scikit-gstat.readthedocs.io/en/latest/) package used for kriging and the [pybaselines](https://pybaselines.readthedocs.io/en/latest/) package used for baseline correction.